Javi Marroquin Single Again, Possible Reconciliation With Kailyn Lowry On The Horizon

 Javi Marroquin fought hard for his marriage to Kailyn Lowry.
-Last season on Teen Mom 2, their marital issues came to a head and when he returned from being deployed in Qatar, Lowry told him she wanted a divorce.
+Last season on Teen Mom 2, their marital issues came to a head, and when he returned from being deployed in Qatar, Lowry told him she wanted a divorce.
 Rumors of dating other people have run rampant, but Marroquin was the only one to confirm he was in a new relationship.
 He went public with Cassie Bucka back in November and things seemed to be going really well.

 Movie trailer ???? #squad @b_2knipe @kimberlyrene__ @0ne_0f_one @cassie_bucka @simplyalexissss